steven5538/YZU_Auto_Select_Class_OCR_Python/README.md

 # YZU_Auto_Select_Class Python version with OCR

-this is just for YZU student.
+This is just for YZU student.
+The next version will be released in the next time to choose the class.

 ## Install

 1. PIL
 2. python-tesseract
+3. OpenCV-Python

 must to be installed.